Network Rehabilitation Sample Clauses

 Network Rehabilitation a) If the Distributor seeks to undertake a rehabilitation programme it may seek to negotiate in good faith with you reasonable terms for replacement or upgrade of any of your equipment used at the Supply Address to convey Gas within the Supply Address which may be necessary as a result of that programme.

 Network Rehabilitation.
-Replacement and/or installation of transmission pipelines.
+Replacement of transmission pipelines.
 Replacement of thermal insulation over ground pipelines.
 Replacement of valves and compensators in the transmission and distribution network.
 Installation of variable speed pumping system at the main heat sources.

 Related to Network Rehabilitation